Pore structure

-With micronanoscale pore radii, complex connectivity, and significant heterogeneity, the complexity of the pore structure affects the hydraulic conductivity and retention capacity of these fluids.
+With micro nanoscale pore radii, complex connectivity, and significant heterogeneity, the complexity of the pore structure affects the hydraulic conductivity and retention capacity of these fluids.
 The intrinsic permeability is the attribute primarily influenced by the pore structure, and the fundamental physical factors governing fluid flow and distribution are the grain surface-to-volume ratio and grain shape.

 The idea that the pore space is made up of a network of channels through which fluid can flow is particularly helpful.
 Pore openings are the comparatively thin sections that divide the relatively large portions known as pore bodies.
 Other anatomical analogies include "belly" or "waist" for the broad region of a pore and "neck" or "throat" for the constrictive part.
 Pore bodies are the intergranular gaps with dimensions that are generally significantly smaller than those of the surrounding particles in a medium where textural pore space predominates, such as sand.
 On the other hand, a wormhole can be regarded as a single pore if its diameter is practically constant over its length.

 Such pores can have one of three types of boundaries: (1) constriction, which is a plane across the locally narrowest part of the pore space; (2) interface with another pore (such as a wormhole or crack); or (3) interface with solid.